avieth/Relational/README.md

 ==========

-Relational allows the Haskell programmer to work with columns, schemas, projections, and conditions to compose datatypes representing relations (selections, intersections, unions), insertions, updates, and deletions.
+Relational allows the Haskell programmer to work with columns, schemas, projections, conditions, and others to compose datatypes representing relations (selections, intersections, unions), insertions, updates, and deletions.
 It's the terminology of SQL and relational databases, embedded in Haskell at term *and* type level.